A Manual for Sunday School Teachers in Unitarian Universalist Congregations

 - Disparaging comments are not appropriate to a church setting (“No put-downs”)

-If the above expectations are not met, you, the teacher, should use one of the following techniques.
+If the above expectations are not met, you, the teacher, may use one of the following techniques.
 They are listed in approximate order of severity:

-(1) Remove the disruptive child from the group for a while by having them work on a quiet independent project, or read a book quietly.
+(2) Remove the disruptive child from the group by having them work on a quiet independent project, or read a book quietly in a corner of the room, with the help of the assistant teacher.

-(3) Get the Associate Minister of Religious Education involved.
+(3) Ask the Associate Minister of Religious Education to help problem solve.

-If you run into behavior problems and discipline problems, be sure to tell your co-teachers exactly what happened and what steps you took so that we can keep a consistent approach.
+If you run into behavior problems and discipline problems, remember to tell your co-teachers what happened and what steps you took so that we can keep a consistent approach.
 At the same time, remember that children, like adults, have bad days and grouchy days, and that as they grow their whole attitude can change very quickly.

 Our entire safety policy, as approved by the UUCPA Board of Trustees, is available online here.
 Similar to most organizations that work with legal minors, UUCPA requires all volunteer teachers to do an annual safety training, to sign the Code of Ethics, and to undergo a criminal background check.